Zykatious/GoDiodeTransfer/README.md

 # GoDiodeTransfer
-###A Golang server and client to send data over an air-gapped network via a network diode.###
+A Golang server and client to send data over an air-gapped network via a network diode.

-This project was created to allow the transfer of data via UDP to an air-gapped network via a network diode.

 Usage is as follows:

-1. On the receving side:
+On the receving side:

 __go run Server.go__

 By default the server uses port 1234 and stores transferred files to ./ This behaviour can be changed by using the argument -p to change the port and -d to change the receiving directory.

-2. On the client side:
+On the client side:

 __go run Client.go -f *filename*__